w3reality/three-laser-pointer/README.rst

   Create a laser object with optional parameters.
-For example, ``new Laser({color: 0x00ff00, maxPoints: 16})`` creates a green laser object that consists of maximally 15 (=16-1) line segments.
+For example, ``new Laser({color: 0x00ff00, maxPoints: 16})`` creates a green laser object that can maximally consist of 15 (=16-1) line segments.

   - ``options.color``\=0xff0000 **number (integer)** An integer (0x000000 - 0xffffff) encoding an RGB color.
   - ``options.maxPoints``\=256 **number (integer)** The max number of 3D points that consist of the laser.